 - To have access to their student account record.

 - To dispute charges they believe to be in error.

-- To petition for removal of charges due to extenuating circumstances with the Associate Vice President for Enrollment Services.
+- To petition for removal of charges due to extenuating circumstances with the Director of Enrollment Management.

 - To have the confidentiality of their student account protected.